dehasi/zeliba/README.md

 ### TheCollection

-Check if collection is not empty
+Grammatically correct fluent checks if collection is null or is not empty

 ```java
 List<?> list = ...